 - Minimum 70% on each required component on the HESI (Health Education System, Inc.) Admissions Assessment Test (A2) English Language (Reading Comprehension, Vocabulary & General Knowledge, & Grammar) Math (Basic Math Skills) Science (Biology, Anatomy & Physiology).

-- Admissions into the Surgical Technology program is based on GPA, HESI scores, and meeting all eligibility requirements.
-Seating is limited (approximately 12 students).
-A student’s eligibility to apply is not a guarantee of acceptance into the Surgical Technology Program.
+- Admission into the Surgical Technology program is based on GPA, HESI scores, and meeting all eligibility requirements.
+Seating is limited based on clinical availability each year.
+A student’s eligibility to apply is not a guarantee of acceptance into the Surgical Technology Program

 The Associate of Applied Science in Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 25400 US Highway 19 North, Suite 158, Clearwater, Florida 33763, 727-210-2350.
 The Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA) is a private 501(c)(3) non-profit accreditation services agency providing national recognition for higher education programs in surgical technology and surgical assisting, in collaboration with the Commission on Accreditation of Allied Health Education Programs (CAAHEP), in order to promote quality surgical patient care through quality credible education.